-In this article, we’ll show you the easy way to use a WordPress plugin to print your form entries.
+In this article, we’ll show you how to print or archive your form entries as PDFs.

 It’s important to note that you’ll need at least a Basic license to see your entries in WordPress and print or save them as PDFs.
 You can’t print entries with WPForms Lite.

 To follow along, you’ll need to create a form if you don’t already have one set up.
 You can use a template like the Simple Contact Form.

 Great!
 Now you have your form ready, let’s learn how to save your WordPress form entries to PDF.

 For this part of the tutorial, you’ll need at least one form entry that you can print out.
 If you don’t have any entries yet, you can go ahead and fill out your form with a test entry.